Working to address health hazards from contaminated land

 - exposure by inhalation if a contaminant is volatile or dust is present.

 The health risk associated with contaminated soil will depend on the type of hazardous substance, the exposure route and the length of time a person is exposed.

 Community and Public Health also provides health information and advice on specific land contaminants, including lead (lead based paint) and asbestos (asbestos cement sheeting and other asbestos building products) and other hazardous substances.
-Health advice can also be given to persons who believe that they may have been exposed to other soil based contaminants.

 Contact your local CPH office for further information: